4GeeksAcademy/react-tutorial-exercises/exercises/03-separate-files/README.md

 ```js
 // file2.js

                 //relative path to the file1.js
 import sum from './file1.js';

 console.log(sum(2,2)); //will output 4
 ```

-The intended usage of this feature is the ability to separate each component in its own file, in order to keep the code organized.
-Divide and conquer.
+One of the possible usages for this import feature, is to separate your code in several files.
+For example: You can have one file for each React Component that you create.

 ## Instructions

-You have two files now: index.js and whatToRender.js, in the former you'll find a Component which is being exported as default.
+You have two files now: `index.js` and `whatToRender.js`, in the former you'll find a Component which is being exported as default.

-Open the index.js file and import the WhatToRender function (as default).
+Open the `index.js` file and **import** the **WhatToRender** function (as default).
 Note: keep the same variable name __WhatToRender__.

-If you imported correctly you will see the "hello world" on the screen.
+If you imported correctly you will see the `hello world` on the screen after compiling and running your website.